techbrett/OfficeDocs-SkypeForBusiness/Teams/town-hall-chat.md

 [!INCLUDE[Teams Premium](includes/teams-premium-ecm.md)]

 In Microsoft Teams town halls, only presenters, organizers, and co-organizers can use chat.
 If town hall organizers have a Teams Premium license, they can turn on **Event chat** in their **Meeting options** to allow attendees to a chat and interact with each other.
-Event Chat is only available during the town hall.
+Event chat is only available during the town hall.
 Organizers, presenters, and co-organizers can still chat separately.

 As an admin, you can manage whether town hall organizers with a Teams Premium license can turn on event chat for their attendees.